MorfeoRenai/DE_tutorial/README.md

 # RNA-seq_exercise
 ## Introduction

 This will be a very simple, undergrad level, exercise of differential analysis in RNA-seq.
 It's based on the *Blanco-Melo et al* 2020 [paper](www.biorxiv.org/content/10.1101/2020.03.24.004655v1.full) on SARS-CoV-2 transcriptional signature.
 The raw data referenced by the paper is present in the Sequence Read Archive (ID: SRP253951).
-[Here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE147507) is the Gene Expression Omnibus Page.
+[Here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE147507) you can find the Gene Expression Omnibus page.

 ## Trimming